Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 The minimum manifester level of a psicrown is 8th.
 The manifester level of a psicrown cannot be more than five levels higher than the minimum manifester level for the highest-level power in the psicrown.
 Standard psicrowns are described below.

+### Astral Legion
-**Astral Legion:** This psicrown has 900 power points.
+This psicrown has 900 power points.
 It is made from white silk interwoven with crystalline strands of thread.
 It allows use of the following power.

 -   *Astral construct*

 Strong metacreativity; ML 18th; Craft Psicrown, *astral construct;* Price 47,250 gp.

+### Beast
-**Beast:** This psicrown has 450 power points.
+This psicrown has 450 power points.
 It is made from a prickly collection of bear claws and snake fangs.
 It allows use of the following powers.

 -   *Claw of energy*
 -   *Duodimensional claw*